 Design teams must balance usability with strict compliance requirements while achieving miniaturization without compromising performance or durability.
 Smart and connected devices introduce additional challenges related to data security, connectivity, and battery life.
 Designing for manufacturability and cost efficiency is essential to scaling production, while meeting aggressive timelines often increases pressure on development teams.

-Addressing these challenges early in the medical device design process helps reduce development risk, avoid costly rework, and speed up regulatory approvals.
+Addressing these challenges early in the device design process helps reduce development risk, avoid costly rework, and speed up regulatory approvals.

 This guide explores the most important 2026 trends in medical device design, highlighting the critical factors that shape today’s development landscape.
 Whether you’re building a novel medical device prototype or scaling up production, understanding these shifts will help you deliver smarter, safer, and more user-friendly innovations.